tournament-js/tournament/doc/implementors.md

 });
 ```

 `invalid` ensures that tournament rules are upheld.
-If you have specific rules, these will be guarded on for construction along with whatever invalid rules specified by the tournament or base class you are inheriting from.
+If you have specific rules, these will be guarded on for construction along with whatever invalid rules specified by the tournament class you are inheriting from.
 Note that we already verify that `numPlayers` is an integer for you.

 `defaults` is there to help ensure that the `opts` object passed into `invalid` and the tournament constructor match what you'd expect.